ESSS/alfasim-sdk/docs/source/99_2_user_interface_reference.rst

 Types
 -----

-Types is a module which supplies UI elements for creating user interfaces with the classic desktop-style, each type has a related model
+The ``types`` module supplies UI elements for creating user interfaces with the classic desktop-style, each type has a related model

-Models are the primary elements fro creating user interfaces on |alfasim|, models can display data, receive user input, and provide a container for other fields that should be grouped together.
+Models are the primary elements to create user interfaces on |alfasim|, models can display data, receive user input, and provide a container for other fields that should be grouped together.